2 Week Itinerary In Thailand For First Timers

 Wat Pho is home to the impressive Reclining Buddha who almost doesn’t fit within the confines of the building.
 There are 394 gilded Buddhas and over 1000 Buddha images contained within the surrounding four complexes — one of the largest and oldest temples in Bangkok.

-Wat Pho is open to visitors from 8 am to 5 pm.
-The entrance fee is 100 baht.
+Wat Pho is open to visitors from 8am to 5pm (or up to 6:30pm).
+The entrance fee is 200 baht.
 It’s a good idea to combine this visit with the Grand Palace, as they are only a 10-minute walk apart from each other.
 You’ll need to dress conservatively for your visit here, just as for the Grand Palace.

 The best way to get a bird’s eye view of Bangkok is to visit one of the rooftop bars that have sprung up around the city atop some of the high-end hotel towers.
 The trend was started by Moon Bar, located on the 61st floor of the Banyon Tree Hotel.